What Is Forex Leverage Trading?

 Forex leverage explained

-You could say that leverage is a multiplier of your account balance where your own capital often is referred to as collateral.
+You could say that leverage is a multiplier of your account balance where your capital often is referred to as collateral.

 Key takeaway